BlairCurrey/nfl-analytics/README.md

     - gradient boosting (better with non-linear)?
   - [x] some sort of basic analysis to see how it performed. including manually comparing to vegas spread (maybe I can find an average difference? https://www.theonlycolors.com/2020/9/29/21492301/vegas-always-knows-a-mathematical-deep-dive)
     - 9-10 pt avg difference (?). normaly distrubution means ~68% will be within 1 std deviation (identified as 14-15). could be a little lower because 1,2, etc. are within 14-15, but could be higher because ~32% will be more than 14-15.
+- [x] add function to create matchups from 2 teams so we can predict next week's games.
+  - using the running_avg df to merge, similar to how we're merging the game_id to get the final training df
+  - in practice the merged records should share a week but in theory they could be different (week 12 detroit vs. week 6 ravens etc.).
+- [x] cli
+  - [x] download data
+  - [x] train model
+    - what to do with it? save configuration then recreate it when needed? pickle?
+  - [x] predict spread
+- [ ] github workflow
+  - [ ] periodically update the data (and release?)
+  - [ ] periodically train the model (and release? what? the configuration... as what filetype? json?)
+  - [ ] periodically get upcoming games and make predictions. publish on github pages. get booky spread too?
 - [ ] improve features/model. either at game aggregation level or team @ week aggregation level
   - [ ] W/L record or games played and win pct? (win and loss column on game aggregation)
   - [ ] success rate (calculate success (0 or 1) from each play).